symverse-lab/V3/docs/SymID-spec.md

 PrivateKey → PublicKey → PublicKeyHash → SymID
 ```

-This means:

-1. a new key pair creates a new public key,
-2. the public key contributes to the SymID account component,
-3. the final SymID is chain-bound,
-4. SymID is not a sequence under a shared Citizen ID,
-5. SymID is not a CA-issued serial-account number.

-The exact composition rule is defined in Section 4.
+A SymID is the chain-specific account identifier derived from the public-key hash composition defined in Section 4.

 ---

 ## 3.2 One SymID Per Key Pair and Chain Context

-A SymID is uniquely tied to:
+A SymID is uniquely determined by:

 - public key material,
 - Version,